Presentations to emergency departments

 Infographic containing: 1) Number and rate (per 10,000) of mental health-related emergency department (ED) presentations from 2014–15 to 2022–23; 2) Primary diagnoses in mental health presentations to EDs from 2014–15 to 2022–23; 3) Percentage of mental health-related ED presentations triaged as Urgent, Emergency or Resuscitation during 2022–23 (74%); and 4) Percentage of mental health-related ED presentations classified as seen on time during 2022–23 (59%).

-Source: Mental health services provided in emergency departments 2022–23 tables
+Source: Mental health-related services presentations to emergency departments 2022–23 tables

 Service provision